elkozmon/zoonavigator/README.md

 ### Via Docker Compose (recommended)

-1. create `docker-compose.yml` file like the one below somewhere on your file system.
+1. Create `docker-compose.yml` file like the one below somewhere on your file system.
 ```yaml
 version: '3.1'